 During the 16/8, you fast for 16 hours (including sleep time).
 Fasting from 9 pm to 1 pm—for example—equals 16 hours of fasting.

-This method only requires you trading breakfast for a cup of coffee or some other non-calorie fluid and having lunch as the first meal of the day.
+This method only requires you trading breakfast for a cup of coffee or some other non-calorie fluid, then having lunch as the first meal of the day.

-This method is convenient, simple and does not require counting calories.
+The 16/8 Method is convenient, simple and does not require counting calories.
 You can do the 16/8 fast twice a week, on weekends, or every single day.
-Therefore, you are free to do it often as you like—as long as it’s working for you.

 15. Fill your Plate with Veggies First

-As you already know, eating more vegetables has been shown to be one of the most vital predictors of weight loss and optimum health.
+As you already know, eating more vegetables has been shown to be one of the most significant predictors of weight loss and ideal health.

 However, that’s only one part of the struggle.

-One thing you can do to ensure that you eating enough vegetables is to make sure that this vital food takes up half of your plates.
+One thing you can do to make sure you eating enough vegetables is fill up half of your plate with the stuff.

 With this simple trick, you won’t even need to count your calories nor worry about portion size.